Seki-Student/TestProject/README.md

-# TestProject
-Can be deleted later
+# IT452 Unit 2 Assignment